ETHZ-RobotX/SuperMegaBot/docs/HowToUseSMB.md

 Once you are connected, from the terminal you should connect the SMB via SSH. **The ip addresses of every SMB is 11.0.0.5** .

+> Note that there might be an error in the host PC while trying to connect the SMB via ssh.
+Please read the terminal and use the suggested command in terminal to remove the previous ssh connection settings.

 ```bash
 # In the terminal of host pc
 ssh smb@11.0.0.5